35 Gimme Shelter

 ‘Let’s just say we didn’t come here to get out of the rain.’

-‘Now this is just me guessing but do you have reasonable grounds for your suspicions.
+‘Now this is just me guessing but do you have reasonable grounds for your suspicions?
+What exactly is your line of inquiry?
 Do you have a search warrant?’

 ‘Just be quiet.’